syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Title.md

 ## Customization

-The [Title]() property in axis provides options to customize the text and font of axis title.
-Axis does not display title by default.
+The [Title]() property in axis provides options to customize the text and font of the axis title.
+The axis does not display the title by default.
 The title can be customized using following properties,

 * `Text` - Gets or sets the title for axis.
 * `Background` - Gets or sets the background color of the labels.